blockchaindefi/hex/README.md

 Keep in mind that you get paid according to how many shares you have, and the inflation is in shares.
 Which gives a clear advantage to keep the stake for longer!

-My guess is that the closer you can get to 150 million, the more benefit you have.
+My guess is that the closer you can get to 150 million, the more you'll benefit.
 So if you will never(within a reasonable time) have access to more than 10-50 million Hex, the advantage is probably quite low.

-**Update: After improvements in the hex_percentage_growth program, it is clearer that longer pays better affects the increase significantly more than biger pays better.**
+**Update: After improvements in the hex_percentage_growth program, it is clearer that longer pays better affects the increase significantly more than bigger pays better.**

 And as always. **Draw your own conclusions!**